You can apply to receive part of your lump-sum death benefit and/or salary continuation benefit prior to your death if you are

 Eligible retired members can request up to the present value of the $9,000 minimum salary continuation benefit.

 The living needs benefit is paid in a lump sum and only to you as the member; it cannot be paid to another person or entity.
 The amount paid will be deducted from the death benefits payable to your beneficiary(ies) or eligible dependents upon your death.
-You can log into Benefits Connect to verify your designated beneficiaries and benefit amounts.
+You can log on to Benefits Connect to add, change, or verify your designated beneficiaries and the percentage of the benefit assigned to each.
 Benefits Connect will not reflect that a living needs benefit has been paid.